LibAM: An Area Matching Framework for Detecting Third-party Libraries in Binaries: Evaluation

 LibAM achieved a precision of 0.93 and recall of 0.94 on average for different optimization options.
 In different architectures, LibAM achieved a precision of 0.96 and recall of 0.96.
 LibAM maintains a high score across architectures.
 The cross-optimization option has a greater impact on LibAM, but LibAM still maintains good results even with the O0 option.
 These results indicate that LibAM consistently achieves high accuracy in all environments.

 Due to the natural robustness of constant features under different compilation options, the results of B2SFinder are very stable.
 In contrast, the accuracy of LibDX \cite{LibDX} is significantly degraded due to the changes in the order of strings in different environments.
-The results show that the two Constant-based works are more stable across optimization options and architectures, but they do not engage in their scores.
+The results show that the two Constant-based works are more stable across optimization options and architectures, but their scores are not ideal.

 The results of both two function similarity-based works vary unstably from one compilation environment to another.
 LibDB has a recall rate of up to 0.85, while in the lowest case, it is only 0.47.
 At the limit of O0, $ISRD_{Gemini}$ only gets a precision of 0.13.
 This is because the homologous functions obtained by compiling in different environments change a lot, resulting in poor function similarity matching results.
 This indicates that the stability of TPL detection using isolated function matching is poor.
 In contrast, LibAM greatly reduces the impact of different compilation environments on function matching results by connecting isolated functions to areas and comparing area similarity, thus filtering out many mistakes.

-Although LibAM still achieves high scores for the TPL detection task on datasets with cross-architecture and optimization options, the results for area detection drop significantly.
+In Table 6, although LibAM still achieves high scores for the TPL detection task on datasets with cross-architecture and optimization options, the results for area detection drop significantly.
 Due to strict conditional filtering, LibAM still achieves a precision of 0.941 on the area detection task, but the recall is only 0.462.
-This is because although area similarity comparison reduces the mistakes generated by function matching results under different architectures and optimization options, fine-grained area detection still suffers significantly.
-Future proposals of better function similarity matching tools may further improve the accuracy.
+Nevertheless, LibAM still outperforms all other methods, which have unsatisfactory results on this challenging task.
+The reason for the significant decrease in recall is that the FCG changes across optimization options and architectures, and the Area Detection task is very demanding, so LibAM ensures high precision through strict filtering, but at the cost of some recall.

+In fact, detecting reused areas across optimization options and architectures is a serious challenge, and this is the first evaluation work.
+Therefore, the precision and recall of existing methods are less than satisfactory.
+Despite this challenging task, LibAM still clearly outperforms other existing methods, and the high precision rate increases the usability of LibAM.
+Future proposals of better function similarity matching tools may further improve the precision.
+Besides, new area matching methods are expected to be further proposed in the future to improve the low recall deficiency.